shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Perception.md

 ## 3)
 ## 4) experience and rememberence cells
 2 painfull exp: 1 longer. but we can exploit to remember it better

+Chapters:

+2. Study of judgement statistic.
+Why its hard to think statistically (sys 1 is not god)
+3. limitation of our mind.
+Confidence what we believe we know. and hard to acknowledge how lo we know.
+Overconfidence because of (nie widzimy dużo i myslimy ze to wsystko co jes t)
+4. economic.
+Model of choice deviate from rationality.
+Decvisions are driven bym inconsequential features of.
+5. recent search. distinction EXPERIENCED cell and REMEMBERING cell.
+(2 experiences: 1 longer, we can exploit remembering cell)

+##### Distinctions in book:
+1. Experience cell , remember cell
+2. agents in classical economics and behavioral economics

+What underlay intuition and how it influence judgement

 ```